HVAC Schools in Long Island, NY – Degrees & Certifications

 Eastern Suffolk Board of Cooperative Educational Services (BOCES)

-The curriculum of the program includes courses such as residential air conditioning, marketing, electrical theory, indoor air quality, freezers and freezing systems, cooling and heat pump systems, efficiency rating, service procedures and troubleshooting, commercial refrigeration, air and duct sealing, alternative energy, energy efficiency, ice machines, air conditioning systems, and controls, circuits and instruments.
+The curriculum of the program includes courses such as residential air conditioning; marketing; electrical theory; indoor air quality; freezers and freezing systems; cooling and heat pump systems; efficiency rating; service procedures and troubleshooting; commercial refrigeration; air and duct sealing; alternative energy; energy efficiency; ice machines; air conditioning systems; and controls, circuits and instruments.

-Upon graduation, students can take up roles such as service technician, service manager, installer’s helper, parts manager, air quality control specialist, heating and air conditioning mechanic/installer, manufacturer’s representative, and labor union apprentice, among others.
-Students will also have the opportunity to earn national licensing and certification in refrigerant handling from the EPA as well as gas and oil heat servicing certifications from NATE and NORA.
+Students will also have the opportunity to earn national licensing and certification in refrigerant handling from the EPA and gas and oil heat servicing certifications from NATE and NORA.

 • Location: Long Island, New York